Updated on April 16th, 2021

 - Having relational problems with friends, family, and co-workers

 - Neglecting important responsibilities

-- Feeling anxious when not engaged in the particular activity (exercising, eating, gambling, etc.)
+- Feeling anxious when not engaged in a particular activity (exercising, eating, gambling, etc.)

 Common replacements, such as excessive exercise, gambling, overeating, and sex affect the brain’s pleasure center in the same way drugs and alcohol do, which is why it’s so natural for some people to transition from one to the other.7 But replacing one addiction with another essentially just glossing over the main problem.